 Each time you attend this clinic, we will perform many of the same tests, including:

 2. Refraction (spectacle test)

-Any necessary contact lens checks will also be undertaken.
-The results are compared with those from your previous visits.
-If the results are getting steadily worse, we will discuss with you whether you need to undergo corneal cross-linking (CXL).
+We will compare these results with those from your previous visits.
+If any of the results show deterioration, we will discuss with you whether CXL is required.

-CXL is a new treatment that can stop keratoconus getting worse.
-It is effective in more than nine out of 10 patients, with a single 30-minute day-case procedure, but it is only suitable where the corneal shape is continuing to deteriorate.
-Beyond a certain stage, if the cornea is too thin, it could be unsafe to perform the procedure.
+CXL is only suitable where the corneal shape is continuing to deteriorate.
+This will be detected at your appointments.
+Beyond a certain stage however, if the cornea is too thin, it could be unsafe to perform the procedure.
 Usually in people in their late 30s, the cornea naturally stiffens and CXL is generally not required.
-Below this age, the cornea is more flexible and disease progression (and worsening vision) are more likely to occur.
+Below this age, the cornea is more flexible and disease progression (and worsening vision) are more likely, although not certain, to occur.